CSE237SP2021/project-reminderapp/README.md

 ## Features
 - users can create new reminders
+- users can edit reminders
+- users can delete reminders
-- users can edit and delete reminders (note: reminder must be highlighted in the list for the edit and delete buttons to work properly)
+- users can move reminders up and down to order them in any way they want

 ## Known Bugs
-- a lot
+- Input date field for adding and editing reminders will problems if input is not of the correct format